pscally1005/pscally1005.github.io/_posts/recipes/meme/2025-10-09-aquafaba-ice-cream.markdown

 Notes:
 - 1/2 tsp (2.5 g) <a href='/misc/apple-cider-vinegar'>apple cider vinegar</a> or 1/4 tsp (0.75 g) cream of tartar will also work in place of <a href='/misc/fruit#lemon-juice'>lemon juice</a>.
 The acid (<a href='/misc/fruit#lemon-juice'>lemon juice</a>, <a href='/misc/apple-cider-vinegar'>ACV</a>, etc.) is not for flavor, rather to help the aquafaba beat up foamier.
 Please do not omit; you will not taste it

 - This ice cream can be eaten directly out of the freezer.
 It doesn't need to sit out before scooping, but it will melt quickly.
-Its texture is similar to a chocolate Italian ice
+Its texture is similar to a <a href='/misc/chocolate-benefits'>chocolate</a> Italian ice

 - Other sweetener options include the following
 - INGREDIENTS(sweetenersaquafabaicecream)